kmashour/I-Love-Shawerma/2-Inbox/Courses-inflows/Dockers 9-4-2025.md

 pc on steroids -------> vm2
 ----------------------> vm2

-hardware virtualization
+hardware virtualization  (bare-metal)

-machine (with installed hyper-visor i.e vmware) can host multiple Virtual machine is built on it with complete resource isolation
+machine (with installed hyper-visor i.e vmware ) can host multiple Virtual machine is built on it with complete resource isolation

 os virtualization (chroot)
-Linux/unix in base , they give access to make  isolation spaces for multi-users so each user work is not mixed or corrupted by other users
+Linux/unix in base , they give access to make  isolated spaces for multi-users so each user work is not mixed or corrupted by other users. if not linux unix it will be as software (vmware) on an already running OS (windows/macos).

 from 2002
 on Linux level